jomoeller/bda/README.md

       Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), Germany

 The BDA is an algorithm for detecting crystallographic defects in body-centered cubic metals.
-It makes use of the Common Neighbor Analysis, Centrosymmetry Parameter, and Coordination Analysis.
 In its current implementation, the BDA is a Python script that uses the scripting interface of OVITO (http://www.ovito.org).

 ****************************************************************************************